 I also really love Blurb’s native design software.
 I started in the days when their only option was BookSmart, an intuitive, user-friendly program that makes designing your books a breeze.
 They’ve since added BookWright, and I love it even more.
 It has a bit of a steeper learning curve, but I love the additional control it gives me over layouts and design.
 Both programs are free, so if you’re not sure which one is right for you, you can try them both without any commitment.
 (And don’t worry: if you’re not interested in having full control over layouts and photo order and such, both programs have an auto fill option.
 Just import all your photos, press the button, and voila!)

-If you're ready to make the leap into the wonderful world of making photo books, right now, Blurb is offering new customers 40% off with the code MAKEITMINE4T!
+If you're ready to make the leap into the wonderful world of making photo books, right now, Blurb is offering new customers $30 off $75 with Code SAVEINPRINT at Blurb!

 2. Less is More